Sumo: Europe

+Brazil

 Brazil is another center of amateur sumo, introduced by Japanese immigrants who arrived during the first half of the twentieth century.
 The first Brazilian sumo tournament was held in 1914.
 Sumo took root in immigrant centers in southern Brazil, especially São Paulo, which is now home to the only purpose-built sumo training facility outside Japan.
 Beginning in the 1990s, Brazilian sumo organizations made an effort to interest Brazilians without Japanese ancestry in the sport, and by the mid-2000s an estimated 70% of participants came from outside the Japanese-Brazilian community.
 Brazil is also a center for women's sumo.
 A small number of Brazilian wrestlers have made the transition to professional sumo in Japan, including Ryūkō Gō and Kaisei Ichirō.

+United Kingdom

 In the UK, as early as 1985 a national Sumo Federation existed.
 Olympic Judoka Syd Hoare was fundamental to initial growth including taking a British team to Japan for first time.

 Two national governing bodies existed for a brief time (British Sumo Federation and British Sumo Union), with a new organisation; BritishSumo becoming the recognised national governing body in 2025.